 We study children’s and young people’s lives, conditions and agency in various social and cultural contexts, and through investigating the legislation and policies that regulate and circumscribe children.
 Through our interdisciplinary profile and critical perspective, we contribute to renewing and re-thinking research about children and childhood, both in Sweden and abroad.

-Critical Child StudiesWith our research we aim to question taken for granted values and norms of children and childhood.
-We accomplish this by conducting empirical studies, by creating understanding of or proposing political changes for children.
-Right from the start, when Child Studies was established in the 1980s, a critical approach was central for how the research questions were formulated.
-During the 2000s did we establish the concept “critical child studies” as a vision.
-Today Child Studies gives courses in critical child studies for doctoral students, and the critical approach is fundamental to the courses given on our international online master’s programme.
-Moreover, we conduct critical research on children and childhood, and put emphasis on questioning scientific theories that have become accepted and taken for granted within child and childhood research.
+Through our research, we aim to question taken-for-granted values and norms relating to children and childhood.
+We accomplish this by conducting empirical studies, by creating understanding of children or proposing political changes for them.
+Right from the start, when Child Studies was established in the 1980s, a critical approach was central to how our research questions were formulated.
+During the 2000s, we established the concept of “critical child studies” as a vision.
+Today, Child Studies teaches courses in critical child studies for doctoral students, and this critical approach is fundamental to the courses taught in our international online master’s programme.
+Moreover, we conduct critical research on children and childhood, placing emphasis on questioning scientific theories that have become accepted and taken for granted within child and childhood research.

-n 2018, Child Studies celebrated 30 years of research drawing on a continuous flow of research topics and matters.
-With 60 completed theses about children and young people in practice and politics, and after several major research projects, we have established a critical approach to research on children and childhood.
+n 2018, Child Studies celebrated 30 years of research drawing on a continuous flow of research topics and subjects.
+With 60 completed PhD theses about children and young people in practice and politics, and after several major research projects, we have established a critical approach to research on children and childhood.
 And we continue to ask how to think differently about children’s worlds.

 A venue for child and youth researchers

-Five important themes in our research
+Four important themes in our research

 • Children and young people: health, well-being and quality of life